 7.16 For applications received in accordance with Section 3 of this Statement, our charges associated with the identification of the most appropriate point on the existing Distribution System for connection of the Extension Assets and the design of any Reinforcement and processing the application are set out in the table below.
 We may levy additional assessment and design charges where the work undertaken exceeds the costs included in the minimum charge or requires assessing the impact of the connection on the transmission system.
 The charges are standard charges based on the size and type of the connection and the highest voltage of assets installed including any associated Reinforcement or diversionary works.
-The table shows the amount of the charge that is payable in relation to the provision of our connection offer.
+The table shows the amount of the charge that is payable in relation to the provision of our connection offer, and the amount of the charge that is payable in relation to your acceptance of our connection offer.
 Further information about the timing of these charges and the circumstances where each applies may be provided elsewhere in this document:-

-Minimum Charge Additional Charge Timing of charge Category Connection Offer Acceptance Demand Single LV Service Demand Connection ^A £0 N/A £0 2 to 4 services single phase LV, no extension to LV network ^B £0 N/A £0 1-4 Premises, single phase LV, extension to the LV network ^C required £0 N/A £0 1 three phase LV service with whole current metering to a single Premises ^D £0 N/A £0 Other LV connection(s) with a total load up to 100kVA LV £250 N/A £250 Other LV connection(s) with a total load greater than 100kVA and up to 250kVA LV not covered by the above £500 N/A £500 Connection greater than 250kVA and up to 1MVA at LV £500 N/A £500 Connection up to 250kVA at HV £1250 N/A £1250 Connection greater than 250kVA and up to 1MVA at HV £1250 N/A £1250 Connection greater than 1MVA and up to 3MVA at HV £1500 N/A £1500 Connection greater than 3MVA and up to 10MVA at HV £1500 £75 £1500 Connection up to 10MVA at EHV and at 132kV £5000 £75 £5000
+Minimum Additional Timing of charge Category Charge Charge Connection Offer Acceptance Demand Single LV Service Demand Connection ^A £0 N/A £0 2 to 4 services single phase LV, no extension to LV network ^B £0 N/A £0 1-4 Premises, single phase LV, extension to the LV network ^c required £0 N/A £0 1 three phase LV service with whole current metering to a single Premises ^D £0 N/A £0 Other LV connection(s) with a total load up to 100kVA LV £250 N/A £250 Other LV connection(s) with a total load greater than 100kVA and up to 250kVA LV not covered by the above £500 N/A £500 Connection greater than 250kVA and up to 1MVA at LV £500 N/A £500 Connection up to 250kVA at HV £1250 N/A £1250 Connection greater than 250kVA and up to 1MVA at HV £1250 N/A £1250 Connection greater than 1MVA and up to 3MVA at HV £1500 N/A £1500 Connection greater than 3MVA and up to 10MVA at HV £1500 £75 £1500 Connection up to 10MVA at EHV and at 132kV £5000 £75 £5000